| | My

 cannot be established and the sharp beaks of hens can result in injury

 (and death) to large numbers of birds.
+Allow me to digress for a moment

 to detail debeaking: It is a process by which much of a young chick's